Easy Aromatherapy Lotion Recipe

 Directions

-Be sure to research and heed the safety precautions for each essential oil that you use.
-Avoid essential oils that can cause skin irritation or that are contraindicated for any issues that you have.
+Heed the safety precautions for each essential oil that you use and avoid essential oils that are contraindicated for anyone in your household that may use the lotion.

 To Use